There’s nothing quite like the theatre of Formula One.

 Monaco Grand Prix

-The 1996 Spanish Grand Prix is still considered one of Michael Schumacher's finest drives.
+The 1996 Spanish Grand Prix at Circuit de Barcelona-Catalunya remains etched in memory as one of Michael Schumacher's most masterful performances.

 Yet, race day didn't start well for the German, who despite qualifying third, had already dropped to sixth place by the end of the first lap due to a number of errors.